 - The image shows sophistication in the treatment of form and medium.

 - The sculpture’s sensitivity towards the round muscular body is visible.

 - The face is round, with fleshy cheeks, while the neck is relatively small in proportion; the eyes, nose, and lips are sharp.

 - The necklace beads are in full round, hanging the belly.

-- The tightening of garments around the belly rendered with great care.
+- The tightening of garments around the belly is rendered with great care.

 - Every fold of the garments on the legs is shown by protruding lines clinging to the legs, which also creates a somewhat transparent effect.